-Stuart A. Rose Manuscript, Archives, and Rare Book Library will begin accepting applications for 2022 at midnight on March 23, 2022 through midnight on May 25.
-Award announcements will be made on June 15.
+Stuart A. Rose Manuscript, Archives, and Rare Book Library will begin accepting applications for 2023 at midnight on December 16, 2022 through midnight February 28, 2023 Eastern Standard Time.
+Applications will not be accepted after the deadline.
+Award announcements will be made on April 12, 2023.

 The Rose Library offers short-term fellowships to support scholarly use of the Library's research collections in 5 strategic areas: